toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [2048-cli](https://github.com/Frost-Phoenix/2048-cli) - A 2048 clone that run in the terminal.
 * [Angband](https://rephial.org/) - Angband is a free, single-player dungeon exploration game.
 * [anonymine](https://oskog97.com/projects/anonymine/) - Curses mode minesweeper without guessing and other original features.
+* [asterion](https://github.com/ricott1/asterion) - Find your way through an inifinite maze in this multiplayer ssh game.
+Beware of the minotaurs!
 * [bastet](http://fph.altervista.org/prog/bastet.html) - (Bastard Tetris) implements the classical Tetris but with a logic to generate the next block which maximizes the difficulty for the player.
 * [blackjack](https://github.com/acidvegas/blackjack) - IRC bot to play blackjack.
 * [Cataclysm: Dark Days Ahead](https://cataclysmdda.org/) - Open source turn-based survival RPG development project.